catalystcalifornia/RaceCounts/Methodology/README_Key_Takeaways.md

 ### Issue-based Findings at State Level

 Import key findings drafted by the Research & Data Analysis team offline.
-There are three findings per issue area at the state level.
+There are three findings per issue at the state level.
 These findings are found on the [California Place Page](https://www.racecounts.org/state/california/) and on California Issue Pages, such as the [California Democracy Page](https://www.racecounts.org/issue/democracy/).

 <details>
 <summary>Code Explanation</summary>